SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-12-party-indictments.md

 - If it does come out significant, it's utterly _damning_;
 - if it comes out marginally significant, it's just because we've reduced the data to 10 points;
-- if it comes out not at all significant, then Republicans are in the clear.
+- if it comes out not at all significant, then Republicans are in the clear, and we gotta go clean up our prejudice against them.
+(Hey, it _could_ happen&hellip;)

 It makes some degree of sense to look at executive branch criminal indictments by presidential party, since the President gets to appoint many of the executive branch